 Accessibility is how you recognise the vast breadth of human capacities and needs.
-Without it, the design space may seem small and manageable but that’s a trick you play upon yourself.
+Without it, the design space may seem small and manageable but that’s a trick you play upon yourself in the present.

 Accessibility shows how you need to plan for and be prepared to adapt for ways of being that you may not yet have either the skill nor the budget to repond to.
-The point is that you are aware of and anticipating such adaptions and alternative paths in your designs.
+The point is that you are aware of and anticipating such adaptions and alternative paths in your designs in the future.